flokleiser/TramDisplay/ReadMe.md

 To-Do:

-- [ ] Currently both WatchOS and IOS widgets only function in one direction --> change it so they accept the UserDefautls from the apps
+- Currently both WatchOS and IOS widgets only function in one direction --> change it so they accept the UserDefautls from the apps

+- [ ] Widget properly updating
+- [x] WatchOS Complication properly updating
 - [x] Add apple watch complication so i can put it on a watch face
 - [x] Make widget display 3 departure times
 - [ ] Better interface to chose other stations